 The meaning of Isla is ‘river’ so I skipped the first name and went onto her middle name when finding a pet name for her.

-Anonymous asked: So excited for you, Holly.
+Anonymous said: So excited for you, Holly.
 And it looks like Isla will have the same birthdate as the royal baby :)

 Yes I woke up to the news about Kate this morning..
 So exciting x

-Anonymous asked: You're going to get one of those special "same birthday as royal baby" coins
+Anonymous said: You're going to get one of those special "same birthday as royal baby" coins

 I know!
 That would be incredibly chic.